-Ever found an outfit you wanted, waited a week or two to make your purchase only to find the next latest and greatest on-trend piece already here?
+Ever found an outfit you wanted, and waited a week or two to make your purchase only to find the next latest and greatest on-trend piece already here?
 And it left you wondering if fashion trends could really change that quickly.
 That is fast fashion for you.

 The designs presented at fashion week events or popularized by celebrity culture often inspire fast fashion designs.
-Taking a lead from what is popular and in style at the moment, fast fashion companies turn items around fast at high volume and offer cheaper price points.
+Taking a lead from what is popular and in style at the moment, fast fashion brands turn items around fast at high volume and offer cheaper price points.
 In turn, this allows consumers to access clothing that gives them a feeling of inclusivity at affordable prices.

-Much of this we can attribute to the frequent introduction of new products that replace rather than replenish old stock.
+Much of this we can attribute to the frequent introduction of new products that replace rather than replenish old stock, an easy way to spot fast fashion brands.
 Consumers visit the stores often and make purchase decisions quicker.
 This is because an item they like may sell out and be replaced with a new design too soon.

 Fast fashion is profitable for retailers and cheap to consumers but costly to the environment.
 Critics dub fast fashion as “disposable” because the brands make clothing cheaply in a style that will change very quickly.
 It quickens not only clothing production; it speeds up clothing usage and disposal as well.

 The documentary examines the social, environmental, and human costs of fast fashion.
 It took two years to create, and it covered thirteen countries.
-According to the Fixing Fashion report2, fast fashion is a business model that encourages over-consumption and generates excessive waste.
+According to the Fixing Fashion report2, the fast fashion business model encourages over-consumption and generates excessive waste.

 Critics have also flagged fast fashion production for having questionable ethics relating to child labor and human rights.